 An Alibaba discussion board survey reveals what buyers complain the most about purchasing a product from a Chinese company.

-Let’s take a look at the results of their survey below:
+Let’s take a look at the results of their survey on the right:

 As you can see, Alibaba’s readers identified that being scammed by a Chinese company is the biggest problem encountered when buying from China.

 This answer was far ahead of other complaints such as poor product quality, shipment delays and high minimum order quantity.